JohnScience/wasi-exploration/README.md

 * [`wabt`] - WABT: The WebAssembly Binary Toolkit.
 * [`witx-codegen`] - A WITX code and documentation generator.
 WITX is a way to describe types and function interfaces for WebAssembly modules.
 * [`wiggle`]  - Wiggle is a code generator for the host side of a witx interface.
 It is invoked as a Rust procedural macro.
 Wiggle is not specialized to any particular WebAssembly runtime.
 It is usable in at least Wasmtime and Lucet.
+* [`wit-bindgen`] - Rust bindings generator and runtime support for WIT and the component model.
+Used when compiling Rust programs to the component model.
 * [`wat`] - Rust parser for the WebAssembly Text format, WAT.
 The result of parsing in this case is not an AST but a `u8`-string of WASM (`wat::Result<Cow<'_, [u8]>>`).
 * [`wast`] - A crate for low-level parsing of the WebAssembly text formats: WAT and WAST.
 Unlike [`wat`], this crate provides an AST for the parsed `.wat` and `.wasm` files.